Have you been injured in a Dallas rollover accident? Call Montgomery Law today for a free consultation.

 Texas sees a ridiculously-high number of serious car accidents each year.
 In 2017, at least 254,853 Texans were injured in motor vehicle accidents and another 3,721 were killed.
 While the Texas Department of Transportation (TxDOT) does not collect specific data on rollover accidents, the National Highway Traffic Safety Administration (NHTSA) says that rollovers have a higher fatality rate than other types of crashes.

 Filing a personal injury claim and recovering compensation after a rollover accident is not a simple task, as insurance companies often downplay the severity of your injuries and look to place blame elsewhere.
-It’s not uncommon for the insurance company to blame the accident on a manufacturer defect and deny your entire claim.
+It’s not uncommon for the insurance company to blame the wreck on a manufacturer defect and deny your entire claim.

 By hiring a skilled lawyer with experience in rollover crashes to handle your claim, each aspect of your case will be thoroughly investigated to determine who may be at fault or share liability (e.g., a negligent driver, the city or town responsible for maintaining a road, and/or even the vehicle’s manufacturer).
-Best of all, we handle all car accident cases on a contingency agreement.
+Best of all, we handle all auto accident cases on a contingency agreement.

 At Montgomery Law, our attorneys understand the complexities associated with rollover car accidents.
 We work with our clients to help them achieve the best possible results, and we never charge a fee unless (and until) we recover money for you.
 Contact our law firm today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.